project-talan/tln-cli/README.md

 Let's say, you've joined Calbro.com company to head software project development.
 You will need to build new service as part of multiple already in-production applications.
 Your first steps are: configure local development environment, checkout existing projects and create initial structure for the new one.

 ### Calbro projects home
-* First step is configuring Calbro components
+* First step is to configure Calbro components
   * Linux/MacOs
     ```
     > cd ~/projects